 - You're taking certain medications that may decrease the effectiveness of the morning-after pill, such as barbiturates or St. John's wort

-In addition, make sure you're not pregnant before using Ella.
-The effects of Ella on a developing baby are unknown.
-However, if you're already pregnant when you take Plan B One-Step or Next Choice, the treatment will simply be ineffective and won't harm the developing baby.
+In addition, make sure you're not pregnant before using ulipristal.
+The effects of ulipristal on a developing baby are unknown.
+However, if you're already pregnant when you take levonorgestrel, the treatment will simply be ineffective and won't harm the developing baby.
+Also, if you're breast-feeding, ulipristal isn't recommended.

 Side effects of the morning-after pill typically last only a few days and may include: